 Adjustment describes the capability of a shower cubicle to fractionally increase or decrease in size to fit a given space.

-is a scenario where water starts to flow from one side of the mixing valve to another that could lead to water contamination.
+Is a scenario where water starts to flow from one side of the mixing valve to another which could lead to water contamination.

 A metal covering commonly seen around key holes, light switches is also used in bathrooms for shower valves , faucets and showerheads.

-same an environment friendly which means having a low level impact on the use of natural resources.
+Same as environment friendly, which means having a low-level impact on the use of natural resources.

 an integral part of the shower valve used in asserting control over the water flow into a cistern/tank

-This particular shower is fitted with a water pump which increases the pressure of the water flowing into shower, beneficial for gravity fed water systems that are unable to generate enough pressure.
+A Power Shower is fitted with a built-in water pump which increases the pressure of the water flowing into shower, beneficial for gravity fed water systems that are unable to generate enough pressure.